w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 4. The validators assigned to the parachain participate in the **Candidate Backing** subsystem.
    Candidates that gather enough signed validity statements are considered **"backable"** and their backing is the set of signed statements.
 5. A relay chain block author (selected by [BABE](./learn-consensus.md#block-production-babe)) can note up to 1 backable candidate for each parachain to be included in the Relay Chain block alongside its backing.
 Once included in the Relay Chain the candidate is considered backable in that fork of the Relay Chain.
 6. Once backable in the Relay Chain, the candidate is considered to be in "pending availability" status.
 It can only be considered a part of the parachain once it is **proven available**.
 7. In the following relay chain blocks, the validators will participate in the **Availability Distribution** subsystem to ensure availability of the candidate.
 The subsequent relay chain blocks will note information regarding the candidate's availability.
 8. Once the relay chain state machine has enough information to consider the candidate's PoV as being available, the candidate is considered part of the parachain and is graduated to being a full parachain block.

 ![parachain-inclusion-pipeline](../assets/parachain-inclusion-pipeline.png)

 The figure above shows the path of a candidate block through the Inclusion pipeline.
 The block changes its status through this path as follows:

-- Candidate: A block is put forward by a collator to a validator (in this case V1).
+- Candidate: A block is put forward by a collator to a para-validator (in this case V1).
 The candidate block is shown as white square with one white tick mark at the side (PoV from the collator).
 Note the candidate is not valid yet and can still fail to be included in the Relay Chain.
-- Seconded: The block is put forward by the validator V1 to other validators (in this case V2 and V3).
+- Seconded: The block is put forward by the para-validator V1 to other para-validators (in this case V2 and V3).
 The seconded block is shown as white square with a white tick mark and two yellow tick marks on top of it.
 The yellow marks show the PoV from the para-validators.
-- Backable: The block validity is attested by a majority of the validators.
+- Backable: The block validity is attested by a majority of the para-validators.
 The backable block is shown as white square with a white tick mark and three yellow tick marks on top of it.
 The yellow marks show the PoV from the para-validators.
 - Backed: The block is backed and noted in a fork on the Relay Chain by a relay chain block author (in this case V4).
 The backed block is shown as square with white background and yellow border.
   The backed block can still fail to be included in the Relay Chain.
 Note that for simplicity here